jfgomes/site-jgomes/public/cs/1basic-setup/README.md

 ## Introduction

-- The goal of this project is to create an easy way to set an environment up and running with just a single command.
+- The goal of this is to create an easy way to set a local environment up and running with just a single command.

 - No need to configure anything manual.